nitcode-cyber/e-commerce-capstone/README.md

 - **RFM Analysis and Segementation:** Grouped RFM scores and define customer segments based on customer_metrics includes recency, frequency and monetary.

-- **Clustering** Created custom mappings to categorise trials into broader condition groups.

-- **Cosine Similarity Analysis:** Measured closeness between condition terms.

-- **Statistical Testing (e.g. Chi-Squared, Mann-Whitney U):** To validate hypotheses (e.g. enrolment vs completion).
+- **Clustering** To validate hypothesis (Silhouette and Elbow methods to determine the optimal number of clusters (k) in a dataset ).

+- **Statistical Testing (Customer and time metrics: Customer, Year, Sum, count and mean):** To validate hypotheses (Extra visualisation to understand the customer behaviour by time  1.
+Boxplot for Payment Value Distribution for Customer Segment   2.
+Based on boxplot further verify accuracy of Hypothesis 4 to understand overall revenue percentage by period).

-- **Data Visualisation (Tableau, Plotly, Matplotlib, Seaborn):** Translated trends into clear visuals aligned with business goals.
+- **Data Visualisation (Tableau, Plotly, Matplotlib, Seaborn):** Explore key trends into clear visuals aligned with business goals.